CExA-project/dynk/README.md

 ### Layer approach

-The layer approach aims to propose alternate versions of the `parallel_for` and `parallel_reduce` functions, with a similar signature.
+The layer approach aims to propose alternate versions of Kokkos `parallel_*` (parallel constructs) and `*Policy` (execution policies), with a very similar signature.
-The list of arguments is prepended with a Boolean value, indicating if the code should run on the device or not.
+For parallel constructs, the list of arguments is prepended with a Boolean value, indicating if the code should run on the device or not.
+The execution policy argument is replace to accept a Dynk execution policy of the same signature, which only keeps parameters to construct a Kokkos execution policy later.
-Note that this approach requires to reimplement Kokkos feature and is *difficult to maintain* for the long run.
+Note that this approach requires to reimplement Kokkos features and is *difficult to maintain* for the long run.
 Only the most common uses that appear in the documentation are reproduced.

-In your C++ files, you would replace your existing `parallel_for` or `parallel_reduce` by their equivalent from dynk:
+In your C++ files, you would replace your existing `parallel_for` and `parallel_reduce` functions, as well as your existing `RangePolicy` and `MDRangePolicy` objects by their equivalent from Dynk:

 ```cpp
 #include <Kokkos_Core.hpp>